MiMedx: Financial issues 2017-2019

+Turn around 2019-2020

 In May 2019, Timothy Wright had been named as CEO, replacing David Coles.
 By August 2019, 13 of 16 executives were no longer with MiMedx.
 The company stated that Petit, Taylor, Senken, and former Controller John Cranston had ordered the installation of a secret video surveillance system to expose and undermine whistleblowers, called Project Snow White.
 They also stated the four had "repeatedly misled or withheld information" from auditors, including Petit in a sworn deposition and Senken in a letter to the SEC.
 They stated Petit and Taylor "purposely took action to disregard revenue-recognition rules".

 In November 2019, MiMedx settled a SEC lawsuit for "wide-ranging fraud" to inflate revenue in quarterly and annual filings, paying $1.5 million.
 The company hired auditors from Ernst & Young and said they would restate earnings back to 2012 and that they would be delisted.
 The auditors resigned from the MiMedx audit in December 2018, which is "never a good sign" according to Bloomberg, also stating that Cohodes had gone too far in his attacks.

 On the same day, indictments were unsealed by SDNY's Geoffrey Berman, charging Petit and Taylor with securities fraud over "materially inflated revenue in the second, third, and fourth quarters of 2015, and for the full year 2015", inflating annual revenue by $9.5 million.
 Bloomberg stated a dozen "current and former executives and employees of his companies describe a hard-charging leader -- one who didn’t dwell on the rules as he pursued revenue growth".
-In November 2020, Petit and Taylor were both found guilty for conspiracy but not guilty of securities fraud following a four week long jury trial.
+In November 2020, after a four week long jury trial, Petit was found guilty on commission of securities fraud, and not guilty on conspiracy to commit securities fraud.
+Taylor, on the other hand, received the opposite outcome; he was found guilty on the conspiracy charge, but not guilty on the commission charge.
 They were both sentenced to one year in prison and Petit was ordered to pay a $1,000,000 fine, while Taylor only had to pay a $250,000 fine.

 On April 6, 2020, MiMedx settled a Department of Justice lawsuit regarding MiMedx charging inflated prices to the VA Department.
 MiMedx agreed to pay $6.5 million to settle the suit, which was uncovered through whistleblowers.

 On April 21, 2020, MiMedx announced they had received $10 million in federally backed small business loans, the maximum allowable amount, as part of the Paycheck Protection Program.
 The company received scrutiny over this loan, which was aimed at small businesses suffering from the COVID-19 pandemic.
 The New York Times noted that this payment was given to a company that has had "serious scrapes" with the government, while a company spokesperson stated MiMedx needed the loan since the problems have caused other funding channels to be closed to them.

+Growth 2020-Present

-As of April 2020, the company had approximately 710 employees.
+By April 2020, the company had approximately 710 employees.